sjelfull/Craft-CloudFrontInvalidation/README.md

 ## Configuring

-The plugin will use the S3 key/secret define in your Asset Source settings, but you need to provide the CloudFront Distribution ID.
+The plugin will use the S3 key/secret defined in your Asset Source settings, but you need to provide the CloudFront Distribution ID.
 You can get it from [the AWS Console](https://console.aws.amazon.com/cloudfront/home)

 ## Roadmap